kirwaboit/rwakiPython/Bash/README.md

 <img src="images/bashDarkLogo.png" alt="drawing" width="400" height="174"/>

 # Welcome to BASH!!

 - Bash supports regular expressions or regex!
+- Using tab , autocomplete file names
+- touch can be used to create several files at a time, as long as you separate them by space e.g `touch file1.txt file3.txt file3.txt`

+## enter a directory e.g the famous opt directory

+`cd /opt`

+or
+`cd /opt/folderIwant`

+or  to go straight to the `home` directory

+`cd ~`

+or  to go straight to the `root` directory

+`cd /`

 ## Identify the shell of your system